 Theme camps and villages are the interactive core of Big Dub.
 An ideal theme camp creates a visually stimulating presence and provide a communal space or other opportunity for interaction.
 Those who contribute to the creation of this communal space often camp around this site and contribute to maintaining the site during the festival as well as working to provide activities to other festival attendees.

 The most successful theme camps have “camp dues” which are used to finance the decorations & activities of the theme camp.
 The most successful camps have planning meetings where they forecast materials costs and create a budget, then seek funding to meet that budget which helps with building the props or acquiring decorations.
 Some theme camps are put together purely on donations from camp members or people from external sources.
-You can also request an art grant for major art installations HERE

 The most common expenses in creating a theme camp include but are not limited to: supplies & materials, storage, transportation, and labor.
 Labor generally comes into play when you need to seek sources outside of the community in order to complete a design project.